|Steve ‘Spock’ Hurford enjoying a coffee in the morning|

 I was having to go closer and closer to the concrete traps to get bites and I got snagged a couple of times.
 With a couple of hours to go Fred phoned from above the road at Hambridge to say he hadn’t caught yet although Paul Adams was getting the odd small fish so it sounded like it was fishing really hard, he did say he’d phoned Justin on 108 at Redbridge and he’d had three chub so would be there or thereabouts.

-Going into the last hour Rich S turned up and said he hadn’t caught in 19 so had packed up early, while he was with me I had a few more chublets and a small trout and then as the light faded I was fishing caster and holding back near a big submerged branch and had another three chublets to finish with a flourish.
-I ended up with 65 fish (two trout, one dace and the rest chublets) plus two minnows and thought I had 5lb or so.
+Going into the last hour Rich S turned up and said he hadn’t caught in 19 so had packed up early, while he was with me I had a few more chublets and then as the light faded I was fishing caster and holding back near a big submerged branch and had another three chublets to finish with a flourish.
+I ended up with 65 fish (one dace and the rest chublets) plus two minnows and thought I had 5lb or so.
 I was quite surprised I hadn’t had more dace or any roach or gudgeon.

 I packed up and walked down to start the weigh in with Andy Welch on peg 24, the peg looked really good but he’d struggled for 4oz which was two chublets and minnows, Martin had fared worse in peg 23 with seven minnows and a bullhead for an ounce, Rich didn’t weigh and then John had 1lb 2oz from peg 15.
 My fish went 6lb 12oz which was a little more than I thought but I didn’t think it would be enough to frame today.